This scroll has no ending.

 I cook everything fresh for my family.

-But this world - this age - pushes me into two different states.One is meditation.
+keeps pushing me into two different states.One is meditation.

 Eyes closed, sometimes open.